 It’s easy to see how far an absurd idea can travel.

-And a further thought … after being insulted by a stranger for making a clarifying statement on a Facebook group page the other day, I tried thinking of an appropriate comeback, couldn’t and just let it drop.
+And a further thought … after being insulted by a stranger for making a clarifying statement on a Facebook group page the other day, I tried thinking of an appropriate comeback, but couldn’t and just let it drop.
 I ignored it.
 It took a week, but I now know.

 “Thank you for opening a window into your mind.”